mikkelsvartveit/thesis/extended-abstract/content/02-methods.md

 This query yielded 86 results, which were then filtered based on these inclusion criteria (IC):

-1. The research applies CNN to binary code of some sort
+1. The research applies CNN to binary code of some sort.
-2. The method does not require reverse engineering the binary before analysis
+2. The method does not require reverse engineering of the binary prior to analysis.
-3. The method is not highly optimised for a specific task to the degree that it would be non-transferrable to other target features
+3. The method is not overly specialized for a specific task that would prevent its transfer to other target features.

 Table \ref{table:paper-exclusion-results} shows the remaining papers after each step of the filtering process.